 Run KSTAR on Galaxy#

 KSTAR can be run on Galaxy using a dedicated KSTAR tool.
 This tool allows users to upload their phosphoproteomic data, configure KSTAR parameters, and execute the analysis directly within the Galaxy environment using the default KSTAR networks.
+This section will walk you through the process of running KSTAR on Galaxy and interpreting the outputs.
+If you want to know more about using Galaxy in general, such as how to use workflows to combine multiple tools, see the Galaxy Documentation for more resources and tutorials.

 Before running KSTAR on Galaxy, make sure you have processed your phoshphoproteomic dataset to the appropriate format as described in Preparing your Data section.
+There are some checks in place to ensure that the data is in the correct format, but it is best to prepare your data correctly beforehand to avoid any issues.

 Accessing the KSTAR Tool on Galaxy#